JoeZhao84/CryptoArbitrage/crossEx.md

 We often find that the price of similar/same contract on different exchanges are not in sync.
 Such out of sync can be quite persistent.

-Below Pic 1 is an example of such out of sync between 2 exchanges, both are ETH-PERP.
+Below Pic 1 is an example of such out of sync between 2 exchanges.

 Such price out fo sync are varying over the time.
 Pic 2 shows such price difference over a period of 10 days.